julianidiart/notes/books/the-staff-engineers-path.md

   - Senior engineers make _technical decisions_ with _company-wide context_ in mind, beyond their immediate team's interests.
   - Staff engineers avoid local optimization (solving problems only for one team) and focus on solutions that benefit the whole organization.

   > "Good decisions need context.
-The local maximum, the best decision for a single group, might not be anything like the best decision when you take a broader view."
+Experienced engineers know that the answer to most technology choices is “it depends.”
+Knowing the pros and cons of a particular technology isn’t enough—you need to know the local details too.
+What are you trying to do?
+How much time, money, and patience do you have?
+What’s your risk tolerance?
+What does the business need?
+That’s the context of the decision."

 - **Why Do We Need Engineers Who Lead Projects Across Multiple Teams?**